botfront/botfront/README.md

 1. Fork the repo and create a new branch, say `fix-botfront-typo-1`
 2. Fix/improve the codebase
-3. Commit the changes. **Commit message must follow [the naming convention](#naming-convention)**, say `fix(conversation builder): display story groups in alphabetical order`
+3. Commit the changes. **Commit message must follow [the naming convention](#commit-messages-naming-convention)**, say `fix(conversation builder): display story groups in alphabetical order`
-4. Make a pull request. **Pull request name must follow [the naming convention](#naming-convention)**.
+4. Make a pull request. **Pull request name must follow [the naming convention](#commit-messages-naming-convention)**.
 It can simply be one of your commit messages, just copy paste it, e.g. `fix(readme): improve the readability and move sections`
 5. Submit your pull request and wait for all checks passed (up to an hour)
 6. Request reviews from one of the developers from our core team.
 7. Get a 👍 and PR gets merged.

 Well done!
 Once a PR gets merged, here are the things happened next:
 - all Docker images tagged with `branch-master` will be automatically updated in an hour.
 You may check the status on the [Actions](https://github.com/botfront/botfront/actions) tab.
-- your contribution and commits will be included in [our weekly release note](https://github.com/gnes-ai/gnes/blob/master/CHANGELOG.md). 🍻
+- your contribution and commits will be included in [our release note](https://github.com/botfront/botfront/blob/master/CHANGELOG.md).

 ### Commit messages naming convention